Svein Erik Bakke

 Svein Erik Bakke (11 June 1947 – 21 November 2006) was a Norwegian entrepreneur.

-Bakke was born at Sørum in Romerike, Norway.
+Bakke was born in Sørum Municipality in Romerike, Norway.
 He began building his fortune by cleaning as a seventeen-year-old.
 Earning the nickname Vaske-Bakke (Washing-Bakke), he went on to found the cleaning and laundry company Viking-gruppen (The Viking Group), which reached a total of 750 employees.
 After suffering a nervous breakdown, leading to a suicide attempt on 23 December 2001, Bakke sold his company.
-Later he put his fortune into property development in Trysil as a winter sports venue.
+Later he put his fortune into property development in Trysil Municipality as a winter sports venue.
 He was also working with developing tourist resorts in Brazil.